Howard Thompson (wargame designer): Career

-Howard Thompson founded Metagaming Concepts in 1975 to publish his game Stellar Conquest when no one was interested in publishing the game.
+Howard Thompson founded Metagaming Concepts in 1975 to publish his game Stellar Conquest when he was unable to find a publisher for the game.
 Thompson, as the first editor of The Space Gamer magazine, stated "The magazine had been planned for after our third or fourth game but circumstances demand we do it now."
 In 1976, Thompson published Godsfire, designed by Lynn Willis and developed by Steve Jackson.
-In 1977, Thompson came up with the concept of the MicroGame, the first of which was Ogre.
+In 1977, Thompson pioneered the concept of the MicroGame, the first of which was Ogre.

 In the early 1980s, some speculate that the company started to run into financial trouble, partially because of the generally poor economic situation at that time, and because of the split with one of his main game designers, Steve Jackson.
 Thompson was not satisfied with the work done on The Fantasy Trip by Jackson, stating that it was too complex and had taken too long.
-Thompson decided that packaging the game in a box would be too expensive, so he split the product into four books, publishing them individually in 1980 as Advanced Melee, Advanced Wizard, In the Labyrinth, and Tollenkar's Lair; while the game was being prepared, Thompson also changed his production methods and thus Jackson was no longer able to check the final proofs of the game as he had on earlier releases.
-As a result of these actions, Jackson left Metagaming and founded Steve Jackson Games later that year.
-Jackson bought The Space Gamer from Metagaming, and sold the rights to The Fantasy Trip to Metagaming.
-However, Thompson sought legal action against SJG for the rights to a short wargame called One-Page Bulge, and the lawsuit was settled with an agreement that was reached on November 26, 1981 which gave Jackson full rights to One-Page Bulge, and to Ogre and G.E.V. (whose ownership was questioned during the legal proceedings).
+Thompson decided that packaging the game in a box would be too expensive, so he split The Fantasy Trip into four books, publishing them individually in 1980 as Advanced Melee, Advanced Wizard, In the Labyrinth, and Tollenkar's Lair; while the game was getting prepared, Thompson altered his production methods and thus Jackson was now unable to see the final proofs like he had on earlier releases.
+Because of these actions, Jackson left Metagaming and founded Steve Jackson Games that same year.
+Jackson purchased The Space Gamer from Metagaming, and agreed with Thompson to sell the rights to The Fantasy Trip to Metagaming.
+However, Thompson sought legal action against SJG for the rights to a short wargame called One-Page Bulge, and the lawsuit was settled with an agreement reached on November 26, 1981 giving Jackson full rights to One-Page Bulge, and to Ogre and G.E.V. (whose ownership was questioned during the legal proceedings).
 In the first SJG issue of The Space Gamer, Thompson wrote a report on Metagaming and stated "Metagaming's staff won't miss the effort.
 After the change in ownership Metagaming feels comfortable with the decision; it was the right thing to do."